NavyaSriSura/KeepNoteStep1Annotation/readme.md

 2. A client-side user interface (consisting of HTML pages and/or JavaScript running in a browser),
 3. A server-side application.

 This server-side application will handle HTTP requests, execute some domain specific logic, retrieve and update data from the persistence storage, and populate the HTML views to be sent to the browser.

 ### Problem Statement

-In this case study: Keep Note Step 1, we will develop a monolithic application which will get the note Id,title,content and status from the user using a form (JSP/HTML), persist the data in Array List and display all notes with details such as note id,note title, note content,note status and LocalDateTime of posting in a reverse chronological order (atest note first).
+In this case study: Keep Note Step 1, we will develop a monolithic application which will get the note Id, title,content and status from the user using a form (JSP/HTML), persist the data in Array List and display all notes with details such as note id,note title, note content,note status and LocalDateTime of posting in a reverse chronological order (atest note first).

 **Note: For detailed clarity on the class files, kindly go thru the Project Structure**
 ### Expected solution
- A form containing four text fields for Note ID, Note Title, Note Content, Note Status and a submit button, below to this will be a tabular column with the fields Note ID, Note Title, Note Content and LocalDateTime(This will be published in reverse chronological order).
+ A form containing four text fields for Note ID, Note Title, Note Content, Note Status and a submit button, below to this will be a tabular column with the fields Note ID, Note Title, Note Content and LocalDateTime (This will be published in reverse chronological order).
  When the user enters the Note ID, Note Title, Note Content, Note Status and clicks on submit button, it gets stored in the array list and later render in tabular column.

 ### Following are the broad tasks:
 1. Display the list of notes from the array list.
 Each note should contain Note ID, Title, Content, Status and created date.